cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 10.4.
 Awards
       ------
 In general the biggest award for us is, if CrypTool is broadly used in education and training.
-Additinally we have been very glad about the many positive feedback we got so far.
+Additionally we have been very glad about the many positive feedback we got so far.

-CrypTool was honored with the following awards (see web page):
+CrypTool was honoured with the following awards (see web page):

 - TeleTrusT Special Award
   The TeleTrusT Special Award for education about cryptography and